benjaminmartin02/binBedGraph/README.md

 # binBedGraph
 Script to take single bp bedGraph data and bin counts into specified bin sizes across genome.

-Note, because any bedgrah window overlapping the bins will be added to the sum, you should use unbinned data as your input bedgraph, as bnning already binned data is potentially problematic.
-Also, think about it before using this script for read coverage bedGraphs produced by STAR.
+Note, because any bedgrah window overlapping the bins will be added to the sum, you should use unbinned data as your input bedgraph.

 Usage:
 To run the script, provide 4 inputs (space-separated, in order):